Maximum residue levels for alpha-cypermethrin

 Why?

-While cypermethrin is a pesticide authorised for use in the EU, alpha-, beta-, and zeta-cypermethrin are not.
-The MRL for cypermethrin refers to the group of all these isomers.
-The European Food Safety Authority has identified potential risks related to the current cypermethrin MRL for certain products (EFSA 2023).
-As there are particular risks associated with the more toxic alpha-cypermethrin, the European Commission proposes to set separate MRLs for cypermethrin and alpha-cypermethrin.
-This approach will allow the EU to maintain MRLs for many products identified as a risk, and also maintain alignment with Codex Alimentarius MRLs (CXLs) (European Commission 2024).
-EFSA has provided further guidance on setting MRLs for alpha-cypermethrin (EFSA 2025).
+EFSA has identified potential risks related to the current cypermethrin MRLs for certain products (EFSA 2023).
+Because these risks are often associated with the more toxic alpha-cypermethrin, rather than reducing cypermethrin MRLs to the limit of determination (LOD, the lowest level that can be detected using the most modern and reliable analytical methods), the European Commission proposes two sets of MRLs, one for cypermethrin (sum of isomers) and a separate one for alpha-cypermethrin.
+This approach will allow the EU to maintain cypermethrin MRLs for many products where alpha-cypermethrin is identified as a risk, and also to maintain alignment with Codex Alimentarius MRLs (CXLs) (European Commission 2024).

 Timeline